In CSS, adjacent margins can sometimes overlap. This is known as “margin collapse”, and it has a reputation for being quite dastardly.

 Regrettably, this has an adverse effect on our margins:

-The <br /> tag is invisible and empty, but any element between two others will block margins from collapsing.
-Elements need to be adjacent in the DOM for their margins to collapse.
+tag is invisible and empty, but any element between two others will block margins from collapsing.
+Elements need to be adjacent in the DOM for their margins to collapseOne small exception: if the blocking element is taken out-of-flow with something like position: absolute

 What about when the margins are asymmetrical?
 Say, the top element wants 72px of space below, while the bottom element only needs 24px?